Baked Rhubarb on Fried Polenta Rounds

 - pinch of coarse kosher salt

-- 9.2 ounce (260 grams) quick cook, instant polenta, prepared according to package directions, with salt, then finished as in recipe below
+- 9.2 ounce (260 grams) quick cook, instant polenta, prepared according to package directions, salted

-- additional coarse kosher salt for sprinkling over fried, rhubarb stuffed rounds at finish
+- additional coarse kosher or sea salt for sprinkling over fried, rhubarb stuffed rounds at finish

-- Preheat oven to 350 degrees.
-In a medium sized glass baking dish stir together the rhubarb, water, sugar and salt, cover with aluminum foil and bake until tender for around thirty minutes.
-Cool, refrigerate until assembly.
+- Preparing the Rhubarb: Preheat oven to 350 degrees.
+In a medium sized glass baking dish stir together the rhubarb, water, sugar and salt, cover with aluminum foil and bake until tender, around thirty minutes.
+Cool, refrigerate covered until assembly

-- Prepare quick cook polenta according to package instructions (add salt) then spread evenly across a baking sheet, cool to room temperature, cover with plastic wrap and refrigerate for at least an hour.
-Using a round cookie cutter indent circles into the firmed polenta.
-Before frying, using a baby size spoon, scoop a small indent into the center of each polenta round for later filling.
-Prepare deep fryer with canola or peanut oil, or alternatively coat the bottom of a large nonstick pan for lighter frying.
-Fry polenta circles on both sides until golden brown, fill with a spoonful of baked rhubarb and sprinkle over with a pinch of kosher salt.
+- Preparing the Fried Polenta Rounds: Prepare quick cook polenta according to package instructions (add salt) then spread evenly across a baking sheet, cool to room temperature, cover with plastic wrap and refrigerate for at least an hour.
+Cut out rounds using a cookie cutter, scoop a small indent into the center of the round using the back of a small spoon which later provides for spooning on the baked rhubarb.
+Prepare deep fryer with canola or peanut oil, alternatively coat the bottom of a large nonstick pan for lighter frying.
+Fry polenta circles on both sides until golden brown, a few minutes each side or longer, fill center of fried polenta with a spoonful of baked rhubarb and sprinkle over with a pinch of kosher or sea salt